RobTillaart/AS5600/README.md

 Not tested.

 PGO stand for Programming Option, it is used to calibrate / program the sensor.
-As the sensor can be programmed only 3 times one should use this functionality with extreme care.
+As the sensor can be programmed only a few times one should use this functionality with extreme care.
 See datasheet for a detailed list of steps to be done.

-TODO elaborate?
+See also **Make configuration persistent** below.

 ## Hardware connection